ealvan/perudocs/src/third-stop-lagunillas.md

 # Las Lagunillas

+It's a beautiful lake and according to MINCETUR, its length has 15.6 km and in width has 5.8km.

 Unfortunately I did this website yesterday, in my free time.
 So I didn't fill up with many information.